-19 (Normative Note) The adjustment may be subsequently removed if the weather stripping and door sweep continuity is inspected and confirmed.
+19 (Normative Note) The adjustment may be subsequently removed if the door sweep continuity is inspected and confirmed.

-- attic shall be closed.
-Exterior attic access doors, hatches and vents shall be left in their as-found position. - 4.3.2.9.
+- 4.3.2.9.
 Where the basement volume is continuous below multiple adjacent Dwelling Units, interior doors between the subject Dwelling Unit and the basement shall be closed.
 Exterior basement access doors, hatches and vents shall be left in their as-found position. - 4.3.2.10.
 Where the mechanical room volume is continuous below multiple adjacent Dwelling Units, interior doors between the subject Dwelling Unit and the mechanical room shall be closed.
 Exterior mechanical room access doors, hatches and vents shall be left in their as-found position. - 4.3.2.11.
 The indoor and outdoor temperatures shall be measured using the Thermometer and recorded.
 Observations of general weather conditions shall be recorded. - 4.3.2.12.
 The altitude of the building site above sea level shall be recorded with an accuracy of 500 feet (150 m). - 4.3.2.13.
 The model and serial number(s) of all measurement equipment shall be recorded. - 4.3.2.14.
 If the results of the test will be reported as Air Changes Per Hour at 50 Pa (0.2 in.
 H2O) (ACH50), the Infiltration Volume of the Dwelling Unit shall be recorded. - 4.3.2.15.
 If the results of the test will be reported as Specific Leakage Area (SLA), the Conditioned Floor Area of the Dwelling Unit shall be recorded. - 4.3.2.16.
 If the results of the test will be reported as Cubic Feet per Minute per square foot of enclosure surface area at 50 Pa (0.2 in.
-H2O) (CFM50/ft2 of enclosure), the Compartmentalization Boundary area of the Dwelling Unit shall be recorded. - 4.3.3.
-Procedure to Install the Test Apparatus and Prepare for Airtightness Test for a Full Building Single Zone or Simultaneous Multi Zone Blower Door Test - 4.3.3.1.
-Conduct the test in accordance with the: Air Barrier Association of America Standard Method for Building Enclosure Airtightness Compliance Testing. - 4.3.3.2.
-A single zone shall be created 20 or all zones within the building shall be simultaneously tested 21.
+H2O) (CFM50/ft2 of enclosure), the Compartmentalization Boundary area of the Dwelling Unit shall be recorded. - 4.4.
+Procedure to Conduct Airtightness Test.
+The leakage of the enclosure shall be measured using either the One-Point Airtightness Test in Section 4.4.1 or the Multi-Point Airtightness Test in Section 4.4.2.